Our team of experts have identified these to be the best systems for balancing well water pH.

 Springwell Calcite pH Neutralizer

-The Springwell Calcite pH Neutralizer incapable of neutralizing water in the 6 to 6.5 pH range.
-The system uses calcite, which slowly dissolves into water.
+This sturdily-built system is capable of neutralizing water in the 6 to 6.5 pH range, using calcite, which slowly dissolves into water.
 This boosts pH and reduces the risk of contamination from metals like lead and copper in plumbing.
+Like all SpringWell products, the Calcite pH Neutralizer is backed by an unbeatable lifetime warranty on the tank and valves.

-As a single tank system, the Springwell Neutralizer is relatively slim and compact.
-If you have basic DIY skills, you’ll be able to install this unit yourself.
+- If you’re good at DIY, you’ll be able to install this unit yourself.
 There’s a downloadable installation guide available, as well as an in-depth video that walks you through every step of installation.

-The Springwell features a smart Bluetooth control head that allows you to remotely program the system from your mobile device.
+- We love this system’s smart Bluetooth control head that allows you to remotely program it from your mobile device.
 You can also use the control head to review performance efficiency and troubleshoot problems with the unit.
+No need to be at home to check your settings or address a problem.

 SoftPro pH Neutralizer Calcite Water Filter

-With an auto-backwash feature, this system will flush out any trapped sediment and prevent drops in flow rate.
-There’s a backwash manage valve, too, which can be used to adjust backwash and rinse cycles to help you save water.
+- The system’s auto-backwash feature keeps the calcite media free of sediment and is more efficient than other backwashing systems, featuring a backwash manage valve that can be used to adjust backwash and rinse cycles to help you save water.

 US Water Systems Matrixx pH Balancing Backwashing Calcite Neutralizer System